Ispace Inc.: Hakuto-R Mission 2

 Hakuto-R Mission 2, carrying the RESILIENCE lunar lander and micro rover called "TENACIOUS", was launched on 15 January 2025.
 In partnership with UNESCO, ispace delivered a "memory disk" containing 275 languages and other cultural artifacts, aiming to preserve a piece of humanity alive in case of a future threat to humankind's existence on Earth.
 In June 2024, the company reported that the mission was on track for launch in late 2024, with completion of vacuum testing of the lander with actual launch in January 2025.
 Landing was expected in Mare Frigoris around 6 June 2025.
 The mission was scheduled to land on Thursday, 5 June 2025, at 19:17 UTC, assuming the primary landing spot in the middle of Mare Frigoris was chosen.
 If ispace decided to use one of the three backup landing sites, those attempts would occur on different times.

 On 5 June 2025, the lander failed to complete its landing, impacting the lunar surface.

 Mission 3 and beyond

+A model of the ULTRA lander.

-The ispace Mission 3, delivering the APEX 1.0 lunar lander to Schrödinger Basin on the far side of the Moon, is expected to launch in 2026.
-Missions 3 through 9 aim to establish ispace's lunar lander as a high-frequency cost-effective transportation system, while Mission 10 and beyond will begin the construction of an "industrial platform" to enable the development of lunar water resources.
+ispace Mission 3, delivering the APEX 1.0 lunar lander to Schrödinger Basin on the far side of the Moon, was initially expected to launch in 2026.
+Missions 3 through 9 aimed to establish ispace's lunar lander as a high-frequency cost-effective transportation system, while Mission 10 and beyond would begin the construction of an "industrial platform" to enable the development of lunar water resources.
 The European Space Agency (ESA) has contracted ispace to develop the Mission for Advanced Geophysics and Polar Ice Exploration (MAGPIE), the first ESA-led surface mission on the Moon.

+On 9 May 2025 ispace announced that Mission 3 would use an engine design different from what had originally been planned, and would launch no earlier than 2027.

+On 27 March 2026, ispace announced a comprehensive reorganization of its mission cadence and plans.
+Missions 4 and 6 on the previous plan would be reassigned as Missions 3 and 4 respectively, while the old Mission 3 to Schrödinger Basin would be reassigned as Mission 5 in 2030. ispace also unveiled the ULTRA lander, a consolidation of ispace's previous APEX 1.0 and Series-3 lander designs.